 Lecturer, Department of Sociology & Interdisciplinary Social Sciences

 Wendy Thowdis is currently working as the Assistant Director for the Center.
 She has been a University Supervisor for the Secondary Education Department and teaches United States History to K-12 undergraduate teacher preparation majors at San José State University.
 She comes to us from New York State as a retired high school Social Studies teacher who has been working as an Education Consultant since 2006.
 She created and coordinated a highly innovative “School Within a School,” bringing an interdisciplinary team approach to high school education with a career/workforce skills model to address the needs of students who were “falling through the cracks.”
 She became a diversity trainer and coordinated Race Dialogue Circles with students from inner city and suburban schools.
 She has also worked as a Master Teacher/Education Coordinator for the Gilder Lehrman Institute of American History.

-Nance Kwan is the Administrator for the Center for Reaching & Teaching the Whole Child.
+Nance Kwan is the Operations Manager for the Center for Reaching & Teaching the Whole Child.
 Nance has a Bachelor of Arts in Computers in Art.
 She had a successful career working in the technology industry but left that behind to dedicate her time as a full time mother and a school volunteer for over 10 years.
 When she returned to work, she wanted to help make an impact in children’s lives.
 Combining her creative talents and technological skills has allowed her to fulfill the needs of the Center for Reaching & Teaching the Whole Child.